rfourquet/SafeREPL.jl/README.md

 and [ReplMaker.jl](https://github.com/MasonProtter/ReplMaker.jl#example-3-big-mode)
 even has an example to set this up in few lines.

-At least a couple of related projects have a macro similar to `@swapliterals`:
+At least a couple of packages have a macro similar to `@swapliterals`:
 * [ChangePrecision.jl](https://github.com/stevengj/ChangePrecision.jl),
   with the `@changeprecision` macro which reinterprets floating-point literals but also some floats-producing functions like `rand()`.